 Rachel is of Yaqui, Mescalero Apache, Mexicana and Caucasian descent and has spent most of her life in Northern Colorado.
 She has a Master's Degree in Ethnic Studies which focuses on community-owned food systems among American Indians living in Oakland, California.
 She received her Bachelor of Arts degree from Stanford University in 2008, with a major in Comparative Studies of Race and Ethnicity.
 Rachel works for the Chinese Progressive Association, which educates, organizes and empowers the low income and working class immigrant Chinese community in San Francisco to build collective power with other oppressed communities to demand better living and working conditions and justice for all people.
 She currently resides in Oakland, CA.

 Samantha has spent the last 10 years teaching, learning and rabble rousing with leaders who care about good food, economic dignity, sustainable agriculture and environmental justice.
-Most recently, she joined the team at The Common Market where she works as the Coordinator of People Operations, supporting and on boarding new staff members and developing training curriculum at the quickly growing not-for-profit food hub in Philadelphia.
-Previously, she completed a two year Local Food Operations Fellowship at The Common Market, where she had the chance to rotate through nearly every department and learn what it takes to aggregate and distribute locally-sourced, sustainable food at scale.
+Currently she is at the Database Manager at William Penn Foundation.
+Previously, she worked as the Coordinator of People Operations at The Common Market, supporting and onboarding new staff members and developing training curriculum at the quickly growing not-for-profit food hub in Philadelphia.
+She completed a two year Local Food Operations Fellowship at The Common Market, where she had the chance to rotate through nearly every department and learn what it takes to aggregate and distribute locally-sourced, sustainable food at scale.
 Outside of work, Samantha serves as a board member and volunteer with the Earth Quaker Action Team, a Quaker and interfaith organization that uses non-violent direct action to target corporations and win (!) campaigns at the intersection of economic and environmental justice.
 Samantha is a CoFED and Real Food Challenge alumna as well as a former board member of NASCO Education.
 When she's not working and organizing, you might find her surrounded by yarn and crafts, wrist-deep in cooking projects or attending Jewish and Quaker religious services.
 She calls West Philly her home.

 Michael Roberts, 11th Hour Project